Inflammatory Bowel Disease Medication

 Medication Summary

-The step-wise approach is as follows:
+The stepwise approach for mild disease is as follows:

 Note that drugs from all steps may be used additively; in general, the goal is to wean the patient off steroids as soon as possible to prevent long-term adverse effects from these agents.
-Opinions differ regarding the use of certain agents in this step-wise approach.
+Opinions differ regarding the use of certain agents in this stepwise approach.

 Class Summary

-Sulfasalazine (Azulfidine, Azulfidine EN-tabs)
+Sulfasalazine (Azulfidine, Azulfidine EN-tabs, Sulfazine, Sulfazine EC)

-Mesalamine (Asacol, Pentasa, Canasa, Rowasa, Lialda, Apriso)
+Mesalamine (Asacol HD, Pentasa, Canasa, Rowasa, Lialda, Apriso, Delzicol)

 Balsalazide is a prodrug 5-ASA connected to a 4-aminobenzoyl-(beta)-alanine carrier by an azo bond; colonic bacteria break the azo bond, releasing the active 5-ASA.
 Metabolites of the drug may decrease inflammation by blocking the production of arachidonic acid metabolites in colonic mucosa.